TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 1) clone this repo to host machine.
 2) Add public fork of ib_gateway as subtree - see "Add ib_gateway subtree" section below. (added as the second step to avoid git throwing error that working tree has modifications.
 If this appears  commiting changes will resolve)
-3) Assuming you have a private branch of pysystemtrade ([discussed here](https://github.com/robcarver17/pysystemtrade/discussions/533)), you need to change the pysystemtrade repo to be cloned into the pysystemtrade container.
-The change of URI must be done in the following line in `pysystemtrade_ecosystem/pysystemtrade/Dockerfile`;\
+3) The setup assumes you have a private branch of pysystemtrade. ([discussed here](https://github.com/robcarver17/pysystemtrade/discussions/533)), To import this repo into both the pysystemtrade container and into the ipython container, you need to modify the following placeholder URI below in two files `pysystemtrade_ecosystem/pysystemtrade/Dockerfile` and `pysystemtrade_ecosystem/ipython/Dockerfile`;\
-\

 `RUN git clone -b my_branch https://${GIT_TOKEN}:@github.com/GITUSERNAME/private_pysystemtrade_repo.git /opt/projects/pysystemtrade`\
 \
 *Notes;*\